-Workflow Phase 2.
-Collection of all avalaible data on the eligible site and experts' evaluation of possible risks
+Workflow phase 2.
+Collection of all available data on the eligible site and experts' evaluation of possible risks

 The first step in the site characterisation process is the collection of all available data on the specific site.
 Work during SiteChar has shown that gaining access to some of this information, which may be owned by other companies, archived by the government, or produced by research institutes, can be very time consuming and thus this process must be started immediately.
 As this is data collected for other purposes, and gaps likely exist in the types of data collected, it may be necessary at this stage to collect new data that will fill any critical knowledge gaps.
-Abandoned oil field sites will likely have lots of data available, whereas saline aquifers are usually less known.